akagr/stripe-jspm/README.md

 jspm install stripe=github:akagr/stripe-jspm
 ```

-It can then be easily be required and used.
+And can then be easily be required and used.

 ```javascript
 import 'stripe';